UK oil & gas on track to meet interim emission targets but ‘bold measures’ needed for 2030 goal, says regulator

 Commenting on this, Dr Andy Samuel, NSTA Chief Executive, remarked: “The industry has made impressive progress on reducing emissions during a turbulent period marked by a global pandemic and unprecedented price volatility.”

-The UK regulator explained that this report is accompanied by a dashboard, which allows the user to conduct a more detailed analysis of emissions performance by UKCS region, year and type of facility, among other variables.
+The UK regulator’s report is accompanied by a dashboard, which allows the user to conduct a more detailed analysis of emissions performance by UKCS region, year and type of facility, among other variables.
 Since emissions are a by-product of extracting oil and gas, which is still needed to strengthen energy security, the NSTA claims that the industry is working hard to reduce these emissions by investing in more energy-efficient equipment and technologies to minimise flaring.

 Backed by the North Sea Transition Authority’s regulation, these actions along with a reduction in offshore activity amid the Covid-19 pandemic, and the permanent shutdown of several platforms with high emissions, contributed to the decreases recorded in recent years.